OpenBase-Foundation/DumbOS/SECURITY.md

 Preferred reporting methods (in order):

 1. GitHub Security Advisories
-   - If you have access to create a security advisory for this repository, please use GitHub Security Advisories: https://github.com/OpenBase-Foundation/DumbOS/security/advisories
+  - Please use GitHub Security Advisories: https://github.com/OpenBase-Foundation/DumbOS/security/advisories
   - This allows us to triage the issue privately and coordinate disclosure.

-2. Email (private)
-   - Send an email to: security@openbase.foundation
-   - Please include:
-     - Affected version(s) of DumbOS
-     - Clear, reproducible steps to trigger the issue
-     - Impact or severity assessment (remote code execution, local privilege escalation, data leak, etc.)
-     - Any proof-of-concept (PoC) code or logs (if available)
-     - How we can contact you for clarifying questions (optional)
+2. GitHub private issue (if advisories are not available to you)
+  - Open a GitHub issue and mark it clearly as a security report.
+Do NOT include exploit code or PoC in the public issue body.
+We'll convert it to a private advisory or follow up with instructions to share sensitive details.

-3. If neither option is available, open a private issue (marked "security") or create a normal GitHub issue but DO NOT include exploit code or PoC publicly.
+If neither option is available, open a normal GitHub issue but avoid posting exploit code or PoC publicly; instead await instructions from a maintainer on how to share sensitive details securely.
-   After creating the issue, email `security@openbase.foundation` with the issue link and mark it as Security.

 ### What to expect after reporting